Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 While Princeton’s video-based lessons are somewhat lacking, their live instruction classes are anything but that.
 Led by top GMAT scorers who have all undergone 37+ hours of training, Princeton delivers some top-shelf live classes.

-Throughout the 27 hours of live instruction, you will be presented with some great GMAT strategies, all broken down by problem type.
+Throughout the live instruction, you will be presented with some great GMAT strategies, all broken down by problem type.

 In addition, the in-class problem breakdowns are especially helpful.
 The live class curriculum uses some great problems to help explain concepts and you are always free to ask questions.

-Unlike some other companies’ courses, this in-person material is different from and in addition to the online content, so there is real value in taking one of Princeton’s live courses.
-This is the reason the live courses cost so much more than the on-demand package – there is true added benefit and extra material.
+Unlike some other companies’ courses, this material is different from and in addition to the online content, so there is real value in taking one of Princeton’s live courses.
+This is the reason the live courses cost more than the self-paced package—there is true added benefit and extra material.

 She was all business in going about delivering us the course content but was always patient and was happy to slow down and take questions or explain something a different way.
 Overall, I was very impressed with the Princeton Review live course I attended.